-(TOEFL) or 4.5 (IELTS)5
+ESL 5110 Below 477 PBT or 53 iBT Ineligible for admission.
+(TOEFL) or 4.5 (IELTS) $^5$

-Eligible for Admission with TOEFL/IELTS Hold.
-May be considered for Spring, Summer, or Fall terms.

-- Eligible for Admission with a TOEFL/IELTS hold.
+- Eligible for Regular Admission for Spring, Summer, or Fall terms. - Eligible for Admission with TOEFL/IELTS Hold.
+May be considered for Spring, Summer, or Fall terms. - Eligible for Admission with a TOEFL/IELTS hold.
 May be considered for Spring or Fall terms only. - Eligible for Admission with TOEFL/IELTS hold.
-May be considered for Fall term only. - 5 Ineligible for admission.
+May be considered for Fall term only. - Ineligible for admission.